vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The “Forest of the Great Lotus,” as we have seen \( *śl* .
 5\), is the *akula* lotus of one thousand petals on the summit of the *suṣumnā* .
 It is therefore on a spot of his own yogic body that the adept is to mentally perform this worship.
 The ritual process of the *pūjā* appears here *—* as it will do again later *—* as a total process, both bodily and mental.
 The Goddess is seen in this lotus leaning against Bhairava, on whose left thigh she is sitting.

 As for the “cause” \( *kāraṇa* \) 37 that fi lls her with joy, it is an alcoholic beverage, as is appropriate in a Tantric ritual.
-This, says the Dī, when drunk by the Goddess, becomes nectar and fi lls her body with joy, her body being henceforth pure, supreme, luminous bliss.
+This, says the Dī , when drunk by the Goddess, becomes nectar and fi lls her body with joy, her body being henceforth pure, supreme, luminous bliss.

 The off erings of “food, etc.,” are the usual ritual off erings of perfume, food, lights, incense, and fl owers, each corresponding to one of the fi ve constitutive gross elements of the cosmos and of the body: earth, water, fi re, air, and space, elements of which the Goddess is also constituted insofar as she is identical with the cosmos.

-The Dīexpatiates at length on the metaphysical symbolic interpretation of these off erings; as interesting as they are, these developments are too long and complex to be reported here.
+The Dī expatiates at length on the metaphysical symbolic interpretation of these off erings; as interesting as they are, these developments are too long and complex to be reported here.

 Then, on the triangle, \[one must worship\] the refl ected forms of her fl ashing forth, //112// the Nityās made of all the *tithis* , their aspects being those suitable for optional rites.